Quick start

 }

-Notice the use of the @Atomic
+Notice the use of the @Atomic annotation to demarcate the

 transactions.
 Operations involving domain objects must always